Cheongju: Geography

-Geum River goes through the center of Cheongju city.
+Geum River goes through the center of Cheongju.
 Additionally, the tributaries of Musim and Miho flow together in the northern part of the city.
 To the east and west, there are the mountains of Wuam and Bumo.
-Musimcheon River also goes through the middle of Cheongju city.
+Musimcheon River also goes through the middle of Cheongju.

 Climate

 Cheongju is a temperate zone, so there are four seasons.
 The climate is a humid continental climate (Köppen: Dwa), but can be considered a borderline humid subtropical climate (Köppen: Cwa) using the -3 C isotherm.

 Administrative districts

 From 1 July 2014, Cheongju and Cheongwon County unified, and administrative districts were changed to the following: